Updated on October 9th, 2020

 What is an Addictive Personality?

-Although it is true that certain recognizable traits are usually present in people who develop addictions, not every single person who becomes addicted will have those traits.
+Although indeed, certain recognizable traits are usually present in people who develop addictions, not every single person who becomes addicted will have those traits.
 It’s impossible to predict who will or won’t develop an addiction and an addictive personality is not a psychiatric diagnosis.

 According to the National Institute on Drug Abuse (NIDA), no single factor can predict if a person will become addicted.1 So the idea that a person could have an “addictive personality” is based on false logic.
 Addiction is a highly complex disease and the likelihood of a person developing a drug addiction will differ from person to person, regardless of their personality traits.2

 Although the idea of having an addictive personality is flawed, there are certain characteristics that may increase a person’s risk of developing an addiction, which some people may view as addictive personality traits.
-Here are some of the main characteristics that people generally view as addictive personality traits.3
+Here are some of the main addictive personality traits.3

 - Risk-taker: People who are risk-takers crave excitement.
 They need to feel a thrill.
 This can often be displayed in various ways, such as criminal behavior, risky financial investments, or dangerous physical stunts.

-- Impulsive: People who are impulsive are more likely to make sudden decisions without thoroughly thinking through the long-term consequences first.
+- Impulsive: Impulsive people are more likely to make sudden decisions without thoroughly thinking through the long-term consequences first.
 Although spontaneity is not necessarily a bad thing, irresponsible, impulsive behavior can often lead to trouble in the long run.

 - Obsessive: Obsessive people feel unable to resist the need to repeat a certain action over and over.
 Examples may include gaming, gambling, having sex, shopping, or overworking.
 A healthy amount of these activities is not harmful, but in excess, they can be physically and mentally damaging.